Louisville National Medical College: Founders

 The medical college was founded by William Henry Fitzbutler and his wife Sarah McCurdy Fitzbutler.
 At a young age, Fitzbutler excelled at academics and was intrigued in medicine.
 He gained inspiration from different books about medicine and after marrying Sarah McCurdy, became the first African-American graduate of the Detroit Medical College.
 He continued at the University of Michigan School of Medicine.
 Afterwards, he moved to Louisville with his wife and children.

 Louisville had no African-American physicians but there were lots of African-Americans that could not be served.
 Therefore, he thrived as the first African-American physician at Louisville.
 Advocating for equality in many other aspects of his life, Fitzbutler secured approval to organize a medical school which would accept African-Americans, the Louisville National Medical College.
 It became the best African-American medical college and was also entirely owned and operated only by African Americans.
 His wife, Sarah, attended this school and became the first graduate.
-After Henry passed away, she continued leadership in the Louisville National Medical College until its closure in 1912.
+After Henry died, she continued leadership in the Louisville National Medical College until its closure in 1912.
 Although they left a legacy in the medicine field for African-Americans, they still endured many hardships many of which stemmed from racism.
 Nonetheless, both partners became crucial in creating an influential and creative community that forces for progress, education, human rights, and medical care for all.
 They left a legacy in the medicine field for African-Americans.